fiftydinar/xfce-aero-lang-changer/README.md

 ### Build - PKGBUILD (Arch Linux based)

 PKGBUILD for Arch Linux is in the root of the repo.
-Set `_use_appimage=true` near the top to skip the Rust build and use the pre-built AppImage instead (adds aarch64 support).
+Set `_use_appimage=true` near the top to skip the Rust build and use the pre-built AppImage instead.